kentik/config-snippets-cloud/cloud_Azure/terraform/module/README.md

 Module assumes that NetworkWatcher resource exists in NetworkWatcherRG resource group in specified Azure location (see variable "location" in [variables.tf](./variables.tf)).
 For example, in location "eastus" there should be "NetworkWatcher_eastus" in "NetworkWatcherRG" resource group.
-NetworkWatcher is automatically created by Azure when VirtualNetwork is created or updated, [as per documentation.](https://docs.microsoft.com/en-us/azure/network-watcher/network-watcher-create), this happens eg. when launching a new virtual machine.
+NetworkWatcher is automatically created by Azure when VirtualNetwork is created or updated, [as per documentation.](https://docs.microsoft.com/en-us/azure/network-watcher/network-watcher-create)
+This happens eg. when launching a new virtual machine.

 ## Usage examples